Lemon-cmd/CPP-DeepLearn/README.md

    Sequential model;
 ```

-To create layers of the network, one must create a unique pointer to the abstract ***Layer*** class while setting it to the desired object.
+To add a layer to the model, one must create a unique pointer to the abstract __Layer__ class while setting it to the desired object.

 ```c++
    #define L std::unique_ptr<Layer>